Life Sketch

 The Peerys not only opened their home to nearby students but also to ward members, neighbors, and business associates.
 One ward member, in particular, fondly remembers his welcome to the neighborhood.
 David B. Haight and his family relocated to Palo Alto after the bombing of Pearl Harbor in 1942.
 He and his wife, Ruby, were pleased to find a house at 2020 Webster Street—only three houses from the Peerys.
 “Through this neighborly friendship grew an association that brought our families together, with all of the children, in a most harmonious way,” wrote Elder Haight in a 1990 letter.

-Known as the “Webster Street Jolly Boys,” Elder Haight and Peery formed an intimate friendship that lasted more than twenty years.
+Known as the “Webster Street Jolly Boys,” Elder Haight and Peery formed an intimate friendship that lasted more than 20 years.
 The two friends served together in a bishopric, worked on church real estate investments, and served in the military at the same time.
-“We would often meet and talk about world affairs, war, our involvement in it, and how the church was beginning to grow in California,” recalls Elder Haight.
+“We would often meet and talk about world affairs, war, our involvement in it, and how the Church was beginning to grow in California,” recalls Elder Haight.
 “Taylor Peery was a dear friend, associate, and the type of individual that you could discuss any problem with and he would understand.
 He was wise, considerate, and tender-hearted.”

 Ruby and Mary also bonded and spent a lot of time together serving in church auxiliaries.
 Ruby admired the Peerys for their generosity and service.
 “Our life was made more rich because of living by Taylor and Mary,” she said.
 Her favorite memory of Peery is the sweet bouquets of fresh flowers he often left anonymously on their kitchen table.
 Small behind-the-scenes acts of kindness were not uncommon for Peery.
 He was always helping others.
 Peery’s brother-in-law, Calvin G. Collins, gratefully acknowledged Peery and Mary’s help with the Collins’ first house payment.